HomeUpdated to 2025 tax year

 Meaning of Newcomer:

-“Newcomer” is not a legal term.
-The CRA uses it to describe individuals who become residents of Canada during a tax year.
+“Newcomer” is not an official term.
+The CRA uses it to describe individuals who become residents of Canada for tax purposes during a tax year.
 A newcomer may be:

 When does a newcomer become entitled to the benefits and rebates?